The Science of Longevity: Exploring Factors That Influence Ageing

 Reading Time: 10 minutes

-Unravelling its mysteries can empower you to make informed choices about your health and and contribute to the greater good by helping others live longer healthier lives.
+Unravelling its mysteries can empower you to make informed choices about your health and well-being and contribute to the greater good by helping others live longer healthier lives.

 In this article, we will explore various factors that influence ageing—from genetics and epigenetics to diet, exercise, mental health, and social connections—offering insight into cutting-edge research and potential breakthroughs in the field.